beatrizssaurora/my-website/content/publication/preprint/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
-# Enter a publication type from the CSL standard.
+# Enter a publication type from the CSL standard
-publication_types: ["article"]

-# Publication name and optional abbreviated publication name.
-publication: ""
-publication_short: ""

-abstract:
+abstract: Welcome to my digital portfolio!

+ Here, I share my professional journey, projects and passions.

 # Summary.
 An optional shortened abstract.
-summary:
+summary: Welcome to my digital portfolio!

+ Here, I share my professional journey, projects and passions.

 tags:
 -